Haiku Point 2

 No analysis available

 Sewer inclusion is very strongly supported.
-One current listing explicitly says the HOA fee covers sewer, and the MLS history shows SEWER in 19 of 20 listings.
-This is consistent enough to treat as a standard building expense.
+One current listing explicitly says the HOA fee covers sewer, and the MLS history shows SEWER in 19 of 20 listings, which is consistent across the building and not just a single-agent entry.

 Water inclusion is clearly supported for this building.
-One current remark directly says the HOA fee covers water, and the MLS data shows WATER in 19 of 20 listings.
-The evidence is consistent and high confidence.
+A current remark directly says the HOA fee includes water, and the MLS data shows WATER in 19 of 20 listings, making this a highly reliable building-level feature.

 BBQ is directly supported by several remarks, including phrases like "community clubhouse and BBQ area" and "BBQ area".
 The feature appears in multiple listings, alongside current MLS checkbox support in 13 of 20 listings, so this looks like a real shared amenity.